TobiasZawada/texfrag/README.md

 All major modes derived from the listed modes are automatically also supported.

 Please, inspect the help of the variable `texfrag-setup-alist` for a complete list of supported modes.

+## Known issues

+- texfrag-global-mode does not switch on texfrag-mode for eww
+  #13 opened 2 minutes ago by TobiasZawada
+- sx: equation end with $$ is misinterpreted as new equation beginning
+  #12 opened 7 hours ago by TobiasZawada
+- LaTeX does not accept the UTF8 Byte Order Mark.
+  #11 opened 8 hours ago by TobiasZawada
+- Query whether LaTeX should be killed at opening text with `texfrag-global-mode` and `texfrag-preview-buffer-at-start` turned on.
+  #10 opened a day ago by TobiasZawada
+- TeXfrag leaves LaTeX buffers and output buffers open.
+  #9 opened 14 days ago by TobiasZawada